agoralabs/appmesh-demo-aws/README.md

-# My Service Mesh journey with Terraform on AWS Cloud
+# My Service Mesh journey with Terraform on AWS Cloud - Part 1

 In the ever-evolving landscape of modern applications and cloud native architectures, the need for efficient, scalable, and secure communication between services is paramount.
 If you still have a doubt for your own organization, just take a look at your workloads and if you are deploying more and more services and observing thoses services is a bit challenging, for sure your organization probably need a service Mesh.